The Importance of CPR in the Chain of Survival

 Effective CPR requires a high level of excellence in order to have an impact on the survival rate of a cardiac arrest victim.
 This is very difficult to achieve manually when fatigue can occur in as little as 1-2 minutes while trying to maintain proper compressions at a minimum rate of 100 compressions per minute.

-Use an AED for Additional Support
+Additional Support

 In an emergency situation, the Lifeline ARM when used as an adjunct to manual CPR, provides extended CPR with minimal interruptions when fatigue, insufficient personnel, or patient transport may prohibit the delivery of effective/consistent compressions to the victim.
 Its award-winning design provides portability, speedy deployment, and delivers precise CPR with unmatched operating times.